protontypes/open-sustainable-technology/README.md

 - [OpenSynth](https://github.com/OpenSynth-energy/OpenSynth) - Contains 10 million synthetic load profiles of trained on over 300M smart meter readings from 20K Octopus Energy UK households sampled between 2021 and 2022.
 - [Weave](https://github.com/centre-for-ai-and-climate/weave) - Provides aggregated half-hourly domestic electricity consumption data from UK smart meters.
 - [elexonpy](https://github.com/openclimatefix/Elexonpy) - A Python package that provides a convenient interface to the ELEXON API suite, which provides data published by the UK energy data provider as received.
+- [Awesome Grid Model Data](https://github.com/open-energy-transition/Awesome-Electricity-Demand) - A curated collection of links to hourly or sub-hourly electricity demand data, designed to improve the accessibility and discoverability of datasets for energy system modelers and planners, while enhancing global open data coverage to support a sustainable energy transition.

 ### Energy Policy